-a financial market.
+Bank deposits made by individuals, loans made by banks, portfolios held by insurance companies and capital raised by companies issuing equities and bonds all have a role within a financial market.
 Understanding the main types of securities traded between participants and how they are issued to raise capital builds a picture of how an efficient market serves both capital-raising bodies and investors.

-Participants operate in a market governed by regulations (such as the UK listing rules), legal considerations (such as the principal-agent problem) and administrative processes such as clearing and settlement.
+Participants operate in a market governed by regulations (such as the UK listing rules), legal considerations (such as the principal-agent problem) and administrative processes (such as clearing and settlement).